 15 | CATHERINE PALACE AND PARK

-Catherine Palace and its historical palace museum in Tsarskoye Selo was the former grand summer residence of the Russian imperial family, tsars and visiting nobility for two centuries.
+Catherine Palace and its historical palace museum in Tsarskoye Selo was the former grand summer residence of the Russian imperial family, tsars, and visiting nobility for two centuries.

 Located 24 kilometers south of the city centre, the palace is now part of the town of Pushkin.
-Even though it is outside the centre, a visit is still considered one of the best things to do in St Petersburg.
+Even though it is outside the centre, a visit is still considered one of the best things to do in Saint Petersburg.